lazerlabs/koralayer/README.md

 ## Current Status

 - Basic infrastructure is in place
-- Basic console and file I/O syscalls implemented as proof of concept
+- File I/O and directory operations implemented for Linux
+- Symbolic link operations supported
 - Only Linux implementation is complete